playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-javascript-basics/index.md

 let pi = 3.14;
 ```

+## BigInt

+When using regular numbers, we are limited to what is called a `MAX_SAFE_INTEGER`, whose value is capped at `9007199254740991`.

 If you need to represent a value bigger than allowed by `number`, you can use a `BigInt` value instead.
+We declare a `BigInt` by appending an `n` at the end of a number, or using the `BigInt()` function.

 ```js
 /* Same as let hugeNumber = 9007199254740991n */